yasir2000/openwrt-oldwiki-md/RunningKamikazeOnVMwareHowTo.rst

    * [ ] squashfs <-- N
    * (115200) Serial port baud rate
    * (128) Filesystem part size (in MB)
+  * Kernel Modules
+   * Network Devices
+    * kmod-e1000   (the vmware network interfaces need this)
- 1. run 'make' to build the VMware image (which ends up in {{{bin/openwrt-x86-2.6-ext2.vmdk}}}) == Creating the VMware configuration file ==
+ 1. run 'make' to build the x86 image (which ends up in {{{bin/openwrt-x86-2.6-ext2.image}}})
+ 1. {{{qemu-img convert -f raw openwrt-x86-2.6-ext2.image -O vmdk openwrt-x86-2.6-ext2.vmdk}}}  (you need ''qemu-img'' (part of the [http://packages.debian.org/qemu qemu package] on Debian and Ubuntu)
+== Creating the VMware configuration file ==
-The openwrt-x86-2.6-ext2.vmx file as included in the above [http://www2.informatik.hu-berlin.de/~nachtiga/openwrt/openwrt-x86-2.6-ext2_VMware-image-and-config.zip zip file] was creating at http://www.easyvmx.com with the following settings:
+The openwrt-x86-2.6-ext2.vmx file can also simply be downloaded from above.
+Anyway, it was creating at http://www.easyvmx.com with the following settings:

  * Basic Configuration
   * Virtual Machine Name: !OpenWrt Kamikaze (x86-2.6)